-This is a book that is deeply troubling and the sheer devastation and bewilderment of Lionel Dahmer jumps out of the pages.
+This is a book that is deeply troubling and the sheer devastation and bewilderment of Lionel Dahmer jump out of the pages.
 Equally A Father’s Story is an exploration of genetics, nurture and psychology in trying to find reasons for why a beloved son could become a serial murderer on the most horrific scale.
 It is a book you cannot read lightly and it is a book you are unlikely to ever forget.